Namithareddy105/SomeGeetha-music-player-application/README.md

   add/remove from playlist, create/remove playlists)
 - It supports Android 'dark theme' (the screenshots above are done on a dark themed system).
 - It is completely free (there are no ads, no limited version)
-- It caches the library locally, so launching Blade requires virtually no data (only refreshing tokens and status of sources servers)
+- It caches the library locally, so launching SomeGeetha requires virtually no data (only refreshing tokens and status of sources servers)
 - **(TODO)** It has a 'data saving' mode that allows you to listen to music while consuming very low mobile data (by not loading album arts)